Mastering the Art of Vegetable Cuts: A practical guide for Every Cook

 Tips and Techniques for Mastering Vegetable Cuts

-- Sharp Knife: A sharp knife is paramount.
+- Sharp Knife: A sharp knife is critical.
 A dull knife is more dangerous and inefficient, making clean cuts difficult.

 - Proper Grip: Hold the knife correctly, using a pinch grip to control the blade.